Comprehensive Car Insurance Explained: Coverage, Cost & When You Need It

 When Each Coverage Applies

 Comprehensive coverage applies when your vehicle sustains damage from events outside a traditional collision.
-If a hailstorm damages your roof and hood, comprehensive handles it.
+If a hailstorm damages your roof and hood, comprehensive handles it — learn more about hail damage coverage and what to expect at claim time.
 If you swerve to avoid debris and roll your vehicle, that's collision coverage territory.

 Both coverages are optional unless you finance or lease your vehicle.
 Lenders typically require both comprehensive and collision insurance to protect their investment until you pay off the loan.
 Once you own your vehicle outright, you can choose to carry one, both, or neither—though liability car insurance remains mandatory in most states.